 A few weeks ago I spoke with one of our neighbors on our block while we were both heading home.
 I asked him how we could get a permit to put in a little garden area in front of our house on the double-wide sidewalk, the kind that he had in front of his home (Whatever I like little urban gardens, get over it).
 He didn’t know how.
 Apparently the patch of open soil was there when they moved in and they just decided to plant things in it.
 Last week I asked a guy working on road repaving near our home who was in charge of fixing cracked and uneven sidewalks (that’s responsible risk management right there! :D ) and after a few moments of thinking he replied, “You know man, I really don’t know.”
 Over and over again I get this.
 So I started looking into these things – in part as a responsible local and in part as a terrible way to procrastinate on schoolwork – and it turns out, I have a discovered a bureaucratic black whole!

+Let’s see if we can answer some these questions.
+What is the structure of DC local government?
+Where does its public budget come from?
+Who regulates our utilities?
+Where do public services like road repair and tree maintenance come from?
+Who governs the Metro system?
+Who governs them?
+Who is in charge of the District’s social service programs and low-income housing?
 Why are there mismatching diagonal streets all across town?!
 Who is responsible for public panning?
 And zoning?
 And permitting for food trucks that really ought to be FAR more abundant at 3AM?
 And for the love of the gods, who is actually accountable for police oversight in this city?
 Financing for capital projects?
 And where are the streetcars that everybody keeps talking about?

 As a DC-er, you’ve probably heard about Nationals Coach Zimmerman getting signed for an additional 6 year contract worth more than $100 million so that the team doesn’t relocate to Florida.
 Cool.